Tech startups offer risk-tolerant investors exposure to profitable growth opportunities in the technology market. Here’s how to get in early.

 However, tech startups don’t just need a clear sense of identity.
 They also need a bold vision of the impact they will make on their target market.
 For those looking to invest in tech startups, this potential for market leadership is a key factor to consider.
 The first and best company in a specific niche has a clear advantage over other competitors, making it an appealing investment opportunity.

-Companies with an innovative value proposition that targets a new area of the market, or an unmet need in an existing sector, can become future market leaders.
+Companies with an innovative value proposition targeting a new area of the market, or an unmet need in an existing sector, can become future market leaders.

-Investing in tech startups means knowing the tech market
+Investing in tech startups requires knowing the tech market

 To know if a startup company is truly addressing a valuable, yet underserved niche in the technology sector, investors need to understand the tech market itself.

-The tech sector centers on “the manufacturing of electronics, creation of software, computers, or products and services relating to information technology,” according to Investopedia, and includes “consumer goods like personal computers, mobile devices, wearable technology, home appliances, televisions.”
-It also covers B2B products and services related to enterprise software, logistics systems management and the collection, protection and analysis of critical data.
+The tech sector centers on “the manufacturing of electronics, creation of software, computers, or products and services relating to information technology,” according to Investopedia, and includes “consumer goods like personal computers, mobile devices, wearable technology, home appliances, (and) televisions.”
+It also covers business-to-business (B2B) products and services related to enterprise software, logistics systems management and the collection, protection and analysis of critical data.

-Fintech represents another multibillion-dollar market.
-Research and Markets estimates that this segment of the tech space will reach a market value of around US$305 billion by 2025.
+Fintech is another multibillion-dollar market.
+Market Data Forecasts estimates that this segment of the tech space will reach a market value of around US$324 billion by 2026.

-Other top emerging technologies to watch in the near future, according to Lux Research’s Foresight 2021 report, include autonomous vehicles, natural language processing, bioinformatics and 3D printing.
+Other top emerging technologies to watch in the near future include autonomous vehicles, natural language processing, bioinformatics and 3D printing.